kansonkong/libatsc3/README.md

 ==========
 ATSC 3.0 NGBP Open Source Library - Parse LMT, LLS and other signaling, object delivery via ROUTE, video playback of MMT and DASH - 2019-03-10

+## Updates - 2019-03-17
+NAB is right around the corner, and I've fixed a few bugs with Linux ncurses tools - and added initial STLTP and MMT MPT signaling messages.
+Starting to see some AC-4 audio tracks in the wild, please note ffplay won't be able to decode this format...

 https://github.com/jjustman/libatsc3